microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 decision was not possible.
 Those details are discussed in their respective "Alternatives Considered" section.

-Implementation complexity is within the same magnetude for both proposals.
+Implementation complexity is within the same magnitude for both proposals.
 However, the key debate between the proposals is that of process complexity.
-The 16bit proposal introduces a reasonable amount of process managment for reserving and retiring feature IDs which may have limited utility given the remaining DXIL lifecycle.
+The 16bit proposal introduces a reasonable amount of process management for reserving and retiring feature IDs which may have limited utility given the remaining DXIL lifecycle.
 There is also process costs to maintain the list of exprimental feature IDs.
 Conversely while the 1bit proposal lacks process complexity it also lacks flexibility or resolution.